What is it like to be a Product Manager? Find out with a Business Degree Online

 The Silicon Valley Product Group outlines the following sets of responsibilities for a product manager.

 - Product Strategy and Roadmap: Oversee product strategy and the steps that will get the product through each release/version.
-A product manager helps the engineering team understand the course a product will take and helps the sales and marketing team communicate the vision of the product to customers and industry analysts.
+A product manager helps the engineering team understand the course a product will take and helps the sales and marketing team communicate the vision of the product to customers and industry analysts — which is where an online business degree can really come in handy for a product manager.

 - Managing Product, Not People: The product manager is not responsible for managing others.
 Doing so would add an unpractical responsibility to this role.
 It would also take away the natural system of checks and balances, as product managers can have healthy debates with engineers, testers, designers and marketers.
 Instead, the role is about leading the extended product team.
 The focus is on developing and maintaining strong relationships.